-The Historical Museum of Athens: The National Historical Museum of Athens is housed in an impressive Neoclassical building at the heart of the city, within a walking distance from Syntagma and Omonoia.
-Located at the beginning of Stadiou street, this building once housed the Hellenic Parliament, but it became a museum when the Parliament was transferred to its present home in Syntagma.
+The Historical Museum of Athens: The National Historical Museum of Athens is housed in an impressive Neoclassical building at the heart of the city, within walking distance from Syntagma.
+Located at the beginning of Stadiou Street, this building once housed the Hellenic Parliament, but it became a museum when the Parliament was transferred to its present home in Syntagma.

 Discover the best tours in Athens and book the one that meets your interests the most!

 At first, on the site of the museum, was the palace of King Otto, the first king of Greece.
 Then, it became the residence of Alexander Contostavlos, a rich Athenian merchant.
 However, in 1854, a fire completely destroyed the original building.

 The present Neoclassical construction was built with the designs of the architect François Florimond Boulanger.
 Designed from the beginning as a parliamentary building, it had two amphitheaters, one for the meetings of the and another for the meeting of the Senate.